 In response, Healthwatch across Sussex (Brighton & Hove, East Sussex and West Sussex) have worked together with local dental organisations on a detailed guide to help everyone get the treatment they need.

-- The impact of COVID-19 on NHS dental appointments
+- The impact that COVID-19 had on NHS dental appointments

 - The difference between NHS and private dental care